medema-group/BiG-SCAPE/README.md

 By default, BiG-SCAPE uses the `/product` information of antiSMASH-processed GenBank files to separate the analysis into eight BiG-SCAPE classes: PKS Type I, PKS Other types, NRPS, PKS/NRPS Hybrids, Saccharides, Terpenes, RiPPs and Others.
-Each have different (tuned) sets of weights for the distance components.
+Each has different (tuned) sets of weights for the distance components.
 You can also choose to combine all BGC classes in one network file (`--mix`) and deactivate the default classification (`--no_classify`).
+It is also possible to prevent analysis of BiG-SCAPE classes by using the `--banned_classes` parameter.

+BGCs with more than one predicted product (hybrids) are either put into the PKS/NRPS Hybrids or the Others BiG-SCAPE classes depending on the classification of their subproducts.
+Use `--hybrids` to also add them to each of their individual BiG-SCAPE classes (e.g. a PKS/NRPS Hybrids BGC with 'nrps-t1pks' annotation would be put in the NRPS and PKS Type I BiG-SCAPE classes; a 'terpene-nrps' BGC from Others would also be included in the Terpene and NRPS BiG-SCAPE classes, etc.).
+Note that if this option is activated, it will try to re-classify these hybrid BGCs even if the PKS/NRPS Hybrids or Others classes are 'banned'.

 See the full options with `python bigscape.py -h`.